mtan-unibie/GIGASci/README.md

 # MAE-ViT-on-diatom-classification

 * This repo is a modification on the [MAE repo](https://github.com/facebookresearch/mae).
-Installation and preparation follow that repo.
+*
 ## Containerization
-* Find the containerized notebook here: [demo](demo.ipynb).
+* Find the containerized notebook including installation and preparation details here: [demo](demo.ipynb).

 ## Dataset